-Ask your stylist about a gloss treatment following your color, too, which can really add a boost to the color and make hair shinier.
+Ask your stylist about a gloss treatment following your color.
+This step can really add a boost to the color and make hair shinier.

 The alternative to single-process color or highlights is a double-process color.
-It also changes your entire hair color, but it adds dimension and extra color through the second treatment.
+Double-processing changes your entire hair color while adding dimension and extra color through the second treatment.

 If you opt for this process, you will need to take care of your hair more than with the other color options to offset the additional chemicals.
 This means buying a set of products to maintain it.
-Deep condition it regularly and do your best to avoid a lot of heat styling, which can lead breakage and split ends.
+You will want to deep condition your hair regularly and avoid a lot of heat styling, which can lead to breakage and split ends.
 When you do heat style, use a heat protectant every time.
-Talk to your stylist about whether your hair is healthy enough to take double-processing, and get tips for caring for your specific hair afterward.
+Talk to your stylist about whether your hair is healthy enough to take double-processing, and get tips for caring for your hair afterward.